Thomas Henry Huxley: Debate with Wilberforce

-That Huxley and Wilberforce remained on courteous terms after the debate (and able to work together on projects such as the Metropolitan Board of Education) says something about both men, whereas Huxley and Owen were never reconciled.
+Huxley and Wilberforce remained on courteous terms after the debate (and able to work together on projects such as the Metropolitan Board of Education), whereas Huxley and Owen were never reconciled.

 Man's place in nature

 For nearly a decade his work was directed mainly to the relationship of man to the apes.
 This led him directly into a clash with Richard Owen, a man widely disliked for his behaviour whilst also being admired for his capability.
 The struggle was to culminate in some severe defeats for Owen.
 Huxley's Croonian Lecture, delivered before the Royal Society in 1858 on The Theory of the Vertebrate Skull was the start.
-In this, he rejected Owen's theory that the bones of the skull and the spine were homologous, an opinion previously held by Goethe and Lorenz Oken.
+In this, he rejected Owen's theory that the bones of the skull and the spine were homologous, an opinion previously held by Johann Wolfgang von Goethe and Lorenz Oken.

-From 1860–63 Huxley developed his ideas, presenting them in lectures to working men, students and the general public, followed by publication.
+From 1860 to 1863 Huxley developed his ideas, presenting them in lectures to working men, students and the general public, followed by publication.
 Also in 1862 a series of talks to working men was printed lecture by lecture as pamphlets, later bound up as a little green book; the first copies went on sale in December.
 Other lectures grew into Huxley's most famous work Evidence as to Man's place in Nature (1863) where he addressed the key issues long before Charles Darwin published his Descent of Man in 1871.

-Although Darwin did not publish his Descent of Man until 1871, the general debate on this topic had started years before (there was even a precursor debate in the 18th century between Monboddo and Buffon).
+Although Darwin did not publish his Descent of Man until 1871, the general debate on this topic had started years before (there was even a precursor debate in the 18th century between James Burnett, Lord Monboddo, and Georges-Louis Leclerc).
 Darwin had dropped a hint when, in the conclusion to the Origin, he wrote: "In the distant future... light will be thrown on the origin of man and his history".
 Not so distant, as it turned out.
 A key event had already occurred in 1857 when Richard Owen presented (to the Linnean Society) his theory that man was marked off from all other mammals by possessing features of the brain peculiar to the genus Homo.
 Having reached this opinion, Owen separated man from all other mammals in a subclass of its own.
 No other biologist held such an extreme view.
 Darwin reacted "Man...as distinct from a chimpanzee [as] an ape from a platypus...
 I cannot swallow that!"
 Neither could Huxley, who was able to demonstrate that Owen's idea was completely wrong.